-This way, the teacher will be easily be able to compare the class' overal performance with individual student performance as the same criteria are used in the chain.
+This way, the teacher will easily be able to compare the class' overall performance with individual student performance as the same criteria are used in the chain.

 With this feature, teachers can easily monitor how student performance improves over the course of several chained assignments.